Harmony in a Cup: Our Robusta-infused Holiday Blend

 Stephen Kiptrotich, Champion

 Stephen Kiptrotich was born the seventh son of sweet potato farmers in rural Uganda.
-He missed three years of school as a kid due to an undiagnosed illness.

 Pike Place Market – A History

-Seattle’s most iconic tourist attraction was the battleground for a grassroots revolution, sparked by the price of onions.
+Pike Place Market was born on a damp summer day in 1907.
+Seattle's most iconic tourist attraction was the battleground for a grassroots revolution, sparked by the price of onions.

 The Ladies that Sewed Seattle Back Together